18 U.S.C. § 2251- Sexual Exploitation of Children

 Federal law prohibits the production, distribution, reception, and possession of an image of child pornography using or affecting any means or facility of interstate or foreign commerce (See 18 U.S.C. § 2251; 18 U.S.C. § 2252; 18 U.S.C. § 2252A).
 Specifically, Section 2251 makes it illegal to persuade, induce, entice, or coerce a minor to engage in sexually explicit conduct for purposes of producing visual depictions of that conduct.
 Any individual who attempts or conspires to commit a child pornography offense is also subject to prosecution under federal law.

 Federal jurisdiction is implicated if the child pornography offense occurred in interstate or foreign commerce.
 This includes, for example, using the U.S. Mails or common carriers to transport child pornography across state or international borders.
 Additionally, federal jurisdiction almost always applies when the Internet is used to commit a child pornography violation.
-Even if the child pornography image itself did not traveled across state or international borders, federal law may be implicated if the materials, such as the computer used to download the image or the CD Rom used to store the image, originated or previously traveled in interstate or foreign commerce.
+Even if the child pornography image itself did not travel across state or international borders, federal law may be implicated if the materials, such as the computer used to download the image or the CD-ROM used to store the image, originated or previously traveled in interstate or foreign commerce.

 In addition, Section 2251A of Title 18, United States Code, specifically prohibits any parent, legal guardian or other person in custody or control of a minor under the age of 18, to buy, sell, or transfer custody of that minor for purposes of producing child pornography.